 Purpose

-This website is for parents/guardians, principals, athletic directors, coaches, superintendents, trustees, and school boards.
+This website is for students, parents/guardians, principals, athletic directors, coaches, superintendents, trustees, school boards, medical officials, and politicians.

 End school-sponsored tackle football for students under 18.